nlpaueb/SumQE/README.md

             ROUGE_BLEU-Q5 [year].csv
     ```

-    Each one contains the Spearman, Kendall, Pearson correlations of the automatic
+    Each one contains the Spearman, Kendall, Pearson correlations between the automatic
 and corresponding human metric and year.
 Short the csv according to one of these metrics to obtain the best version correspondingly.

 2. Package ``LM_experiments``.At this package, we are trying to approach the 'behavior' of Q1 (Grammaticality) applying GPT and BERT Language models and calculating the perplexity of the whole summary each time.
 In order to execute this experiment, run the following command.
 Don't forget to set True the corresponding FLAGS on  ``main.py`` at the start of the file.

         python src/main.py

-    Similarly to (1), after the execution will be appeared the following csv files:
+    Similarly to (1), after the execution, the following files will be appeared:

     ```
     project